Sigma-Ratings/api-docs/source/index.html.md

   ]
 }
 ```

+> To help cross reference the errors, the `id` field in the error object, will correspond to the original `id` of the entity in the payload of the input request. e.g. `id` 1 in the errors file, represents Yardpoint Sales LLP in the original input request.

 The name of the zip file will be in the form of: `<id>.zip` where the `id` corresponds to the bulk request created.